atk4/data/README.md

 #### Introducing Expressions

 Smart Fields in Agile Toolkit are represented as objects.
 Because of inheritance, Fields can be quite diverse at what they do.
-For example `Field_SQL_Expression` and `Field_Expression` can include custom SQL or PHP expressions:
+For example `Field_SQL_Expression` and `Field_Expression` can define field through custom SQL or PHP code:

 ![GitHub release](docs/images/expression.gif)